PrimeTimeTran/Worlds-Greatest-Todo-App/README.md

 #### Replace with your name and favorites!

-	> “I, Loi Tran, on July 17th 2019 promise to one day contribute something meaningful to this open source application.
+	> “I, Shawn Talvacchia, on July 17th 2019 promise to one day contribute something "meaningful" to this open source application.
 I will help make the "Worlds greatest todo app."

+Spider Man (recent movie was pretty good)
+All the colors
+Cancer
+Something I can dance too ;)